glacejs/glace-proxy/README.md

 **Configuration:**

 - `-c, --config [config-path]` - Path to JSON file with CLI arguments.
 Default is `cwd/config.json` (if it exists).
-- `--url <URL>` - Proxied URL for HTTP proxy.
+- `--web-url <URL>` - Proxied URL for HTTP proxy.
 Required if HTTP proxy is used.

 (**Note!** All options below are may be used in `config.json`, see section **Quick Start**.)